 Ingredients

-- Extra virgin olive oil to taste
+- extra virgin olive oil to taste

-- 1 clove of garlic cut in half
+- 1 clove garlic halved lengthwise

-- Salt to taste
+- salt to taste

 Instructions